julialuo03/Stock-Price-Analysis/README.md

-# Stock-Price-Analysis
+# Stock Price Analysis

+By Julia Luo, Zoe Garbus, and Vivian Chen

+This is our final project for the Intro to Programming with Data class at Northeastern University.

-A python data analysis of the impact of the Ukraine-Russia War on stock prices, specifically of companies that pulled out of the Russian economy.
+It is a python data analysis of the impact of the Ukraine-Russia War on stock prices, specifically of companies that pulled out of the Russian economy.
+We utilized various techniques such as data cleaning, arithmetic operations, and data visualization with Matplotlib to determine which industry was most impacted by this conflict.